 Graphic designers are the ones that actually develop the layouts of the products, deciding where the pictures or typeface goes in the actual project.
 A huge difference between the two professions is the difference in salary, where visual designers seem to make significantly more than graphic designers—nearly a $30,000 difference.

 The two professions work together—the graphic designers spring the actual design forth while the visual designers make sure it’s an actual cohesive product.
 The differences are minor, making the line between the two professions a little blurry in their definitions, but there is a difference regardless.

 UX designers, or User Experience designers, work for many of the same aims that a user interface designer does.
-The User Experience designer actual studies the behaviors of users, information about design, basically design theory, to make the best use of a piece of media.
+The User Experience designer actually studies the behaviors of users, information about the design, basically design theory, to make the best use of a piece of media.
 Their role is steeped in an almost sociological fashion.

 The study of ergonomics, or human factors, the ways that humans interact with systems, is also a huge part of user experience.
 Visual designers and UX designers must work together to make sure that the perfectly honed user experience looks well and follows the aesthetic themes of the project.